Feel-ix-343/markdown-oxide/README.md

 ## Installation

 > [!IMPORTANT]
 > I'm working on getting this into package distributions.
 Installation/configuration should be easier soon.
+Also this is very pre-release and things may be broken

 ### Arch Linux